Adore2113/MarsHSim/docs/notes/atmosphere.md

     ♡ Major Constituent Analyzer (MCA)
     ♡ Sabatier: sabatier.md (racks are in this room)
     ♡ ISRU atmosphere and sorbent beds: isru_atm.py

+#### Buffer gas:
+    ♡ N₂ and Ar hold most of the 65 kPa that is not O₂

+    ♡ Ar:
+        - Mars air is ~ 1.6 % Ar
+        - does not react
+    ♡ N₂:
+        - Mars air is ~ 2.7 % N₂
+        - people already live in N₂-rich air

+    ♡ ISRU pulls both
+    ♡ how that intake runs lives in the ISRU file

 ### ----------------------------------------